CODE OF CONDUCT

 - Students are not allowed to trade food.

 - Walk in the halls.
-NO RUNNING!

 - Enter and leave through your own grade level doors.